-As the parent/guardian of this student, I have read the Student Education Technology Acceptable Use and Safety Policy and have discussed them with my child.
-I understand that student access to the Internet is designed for educational purposes and that the Board has taken available precautions to restrict and/or control student access to material on the Internet that is obscene, objectionable, inappropriate and/or harmful to minors.
+As the parent/guardian of the student, I understand that student access to the Internet is designed for educational purposes and that the Board has taken available precautions to restrict and/or control student access to material on the Internet that is obscene, objectionable, inappropriate and/or harmful to minors.
 However, I recognize that it is impossible for the Board to restrict access to all objectionable and/or controversial materials that may be found on the Internet.
-I will not hold the Board (or any of its employees, administrators or officers) responsible for materials my child may acquire or come in contact with while on the Internet.
-Additionally, I accept responsibility for communicating to my child guidance concerning his/her acceptable use of the Internet - i.e., setting and conveying standards for my daughter/son to follow when selecting, sharing and exploring information and resources on the Internet.
 I further understand that individuals and families may be liable for violations.
-I hereby give permission for my child or ward to use the building-approved account to access the School district's computer network and the Internet and, to the extent that proprietary rights in the design of a website hosted on Board-owned or leased servers would vest in my child upon creation, I agree to assign those rights to the Board.
+I hereby give permission for my child or ward to use the building-approved account to access the school district's computer network and the Internet and, to the extent that proprietary rights in the design of any items hosted on Board-owned or leased servers would vest in my child upon creation, I agree to assign those rights to the Board.

-By signing this agreement, I give permission for my child to use and access the Internet at school and for the Board to issue an Internet/e-mail account to my child; for my child's image (photograph or video) to be published online; I authorize and license the Board to post my child's class work on the Internet without infringing upon any copyright my child may own with respect to such class work.
+By signing below, I give permission for my child to use and access the Internet at school and for the Board to issue an Internet/e-mail account to my child.
+In addition, I authorize and license the Board to release photos/images of my child and post my child's class work on the Internet without infringing upon any copyright my child may own with respect to such class work.
+This may include, but not limited to, the school district website, newspaper, news media, social media or school yearbook.